DavidIkechi/notification-app/README.md

-<h1 align="center" style="color:#000">Notification Application</h1>

 # Notification Application

-A Micro Application that allows Client to send notification (messages) including email and sms to patients (in this context).
+A Micro Application that allows Client to send notifications (messages) including email and sms to patients (in this context).

 ## Tech Stack